JuliaLang/Pkg.jl/docs/src/creating-packages.md

 !!! note
     The [PkgTemplates](https://github.com/invenia/PkgTemplates.jl) package offers a very easy, repeatable, and customizable way to generate the files for a new package.
-We recommend that you use PkgTemplates for creating new packages instead of using the bare-bones `pkg> generate` functionality described below.
+We recommend that you use PkgTemplates for creating new packages instead of using the minimal `pkg> generate` functionality described below.

 To generate files for a new package, use `pkg> generate`.